koeppl/decker_feedback/static/doc.md

 - No response body

-## GET /comments/:deck/:slide/:author
+## GET /comments/:deck/:slide/:token

 ### Captures:

 - *deck*: String id of the deck
 - *slide*: String id of the slide inside a deck
-- *author*: Identifying token for a person
+- *token*: Identifying token for a person

 ### Response: